Please find below a list of known meetings from other bodies. Help us to help you! Send announcements of forthcoming meetings to: email@example.com

 Flugsaurier 2015, The International Meeting of Pterosaurology

 In 2015, Flugsaurier, the International Meeting of Pterosaurology, will be held in the United Kingdom for the very first time.
-Flugsaurier 2015 will be held at the University of Portsmouth with the dates coordinated to fit in with the Symposium of Vertebrate Palaeontology and Comparative Anatomy.
+Flugsaurier 2015 will be held at the University of Portsmouth in conjunction with the Symposium of Vertebrate Palaeontology and Comparative Anatomy to be held afterwards in Southampton.

 Anyone who would like to be included on the mailing list so that they receive the first circular should contact Dr Dave Martill (email@example.com).